Batticaloa Gate

-Batticaloa Gate is monument, which was used as port to connect Puliyanthivu (island) with the mainland of Batticaloa, Sri Lanka.
-The place believed as landing site of Rev. William Ault, who was the first Methodist missionary to Batticaloa, in 1814.
-His statue can be seen closer to the Batticaloa Gate.
+Batticaloa Gate is a monument, which was used as a port to connect Puliyanthivu (island) with the mainland of Batticaloa, Sri Lanka.
+The place is believed as the landing site of Rev. William Ault, who was the first Methodist missionary to Batticaloa, in 1814.
+His statue is located close to Batticaloa Gate.

-Batticaloa Gate and its surrounding areas are under the renovation as part of Batticaloa development project.
+Batticaloa Gate and its surrounding area are under renovation as part of Batticaloa development project.